 - Dumbbell or kettlebell front squat

-Aside from these exercises you should do before giving birth, the activities you were doing before pregnancy are acceptable during pregnancy if you are medically cleared and have no complications.
-Movement patterns like pulling, hip hinges, pushing, and core work are still great to do.
+Aside from these exercises that you should do before giving birth, the activities you were doing before pregnancy are likely acceptable during pregnancy if you are medically cleared and have no complications.
+Movement patterns like pulling, hip hinges, pushing, and core work are still great to do.10

-- Watch your intensity — exercise will feel more intense during pregnancy.
-If you were working out at a moderate to high intensity before pregnancy, stick to a 7 to 8 out of 10 effort while pregnant.
-If you weren’t working out at all or only at a low intensity, stick to 2 to 6 out of ten intensity.
+- Watch your intensity: Exercise will feel more intense during pregnancy.
+If you were working out at a moderate to high intensity before pregnancy, stick to a 7-8 out of 10 effort while pregnant.
+If you weren’t working out at all or only at a low intensity, stick to 2-6 out of 10 intensity.

-- Call a medical professional if you experience vaginal bleeding, painful contractions, dizziness or loss of balance, headache, chest pain, calf pain, weakness, shortness of breath before exercise, fluid leakage, or even if you just feel off.
-Remember to listen to your body above all else.
+- Know when to seek medical help: Call a medical professional if you experience vaginal bleeding, painful contractions, dizziness or loss of balance, headache, chest pain, calf pain, weakness, shortness of breath before exercise, or fluid leakage — or even if you just feel off.
+Remember to listen to your body above all else!

-- Avoid contact sports: sports that could result in falls, such as skiing or horseback riding, scuba diving, high-temperature sports like hot yoga, or outdoors in hot weather.
+- Avoid contact sports: This refers to sports that could result in falls, such as skiing or horseback riding, scuba diving, high-temperature sports like hot yoga, or outdoor sports in hot weather.
 Avoid anything that feels painful or uncomfortable, any exercise that causes you to leak urine, and any activities that cause your abdominals to bulge, like planks and crunches.

-- Avoid laying on your back for any exercise or prenatal yoga in later pregnancy.
+- Don’t lie on your back: Avoid lying on your back for any exercise or prenatal yoga in later pregnancy.

 Exercising during pregnancy has many benefits — better health for you and your baby and decreased risks of complications before, during, and after labor and delivery.
+You should do the exercises outlined here before giving birth while following safety precautions and ensuring you consult a medical professional.
 So, find your connection breath, and do your squats.
 Your body and baby will thank you!